Denison, Texas

 Denison is a city in Grayson County, Texas, United States, 1 mi south of the Texas–Oklahoma border.
 Its population was 24,479 at the 2020 census, up from 22,682 at the 2010 census.
-Denison is part of the Texoma region and is one of two principal cities in the Sherman–Denison metropolitan statistical area.
+Denison is part of the Texoma region and is one of two principal cities in the Sherman–Denison metropolitan statistical area and is also part of the Dallas-Fort Worth combined statistical area.
 It is the birthplace of 34th U.S. president Dwight D. Eisenhower.

 History

 Denison was founded in 1872 in conjunction with the Missouri–Kansas–Texas Railroad (MKT) or "Katy" depot.
 It was named after wealthy Katy vice president George Denison.
 Because the town was established close to where the MKT crossed the Red River (both important conduits of transportation in the industrial era), it came to be an important commercial center in the 19th-century American West.
 In 1875, Doc Holliday had offices in Denison.